Les Whitten: Background

 Leslie Hunter Whitten, Jr., was born on February 21, 1928, in Jacksonville, Florida.
 His father was an electrical engineer and executive with the manufacturer Graybar.
 His mother was a Latin teacher.

-He grew up in Washington, DC, and attended the Woodrow Wilson High School.
+He grew up in Washington, D.C., and attended the Woodrow Wilson High School.
 "From the time I was 18, I wanted to be a poet," Whitten said later in life.
-Whitten started at Lehigh University by majoring in civil engineering.
+Whitten started at Lehigh University, located in Bethlehem, Pennsylvania, by majoring in civil engineering.
 After three semesters he left school, served two years in the U.S. Army, and moved to Paris to become a poet.

-Returning to Lehigh, he changed his major to English and Journalism, became the editor-in-chief of the student newspaper, and graduated magna cum laude in 1950.
+Returning to Lehigh, he changed his major to English and journalism, became the editor-in-chief of the student newspaper, and graduated magna cum laude in 1950.

 Career

 Journalism

 Whitten then moved to Mexico and again to Paris, continuing to try to be a writer, before shifting back to journalism in order to support his new family.
 He then joined the Munich office of Radio Free Europe in 1951 (or 1952), where he worked until 1957.
 Between 1957 and 1969, he worked for International News Service and United Press International and covered wars in the Dominican Republic and Vietnam.